 How does steel compare to aluminium glazing systems?

 Steel is 3 times stronger than aluminium, which means it can offer slimmer sightlines on the outer frames.
 Although aluminium glazing offers extremely minimal sightlines, the frame parameter is concealed within the building finishes in these installations, so the outer frame is not visible.
 With steel systems, the outer frame would be thinner due to the strength of the frame being able to support heavier glass.
 This can make steel more suitable for use in casement doors, where the entire frame will be visible.

 Aluminium is typically more lightweight compared to steel and other window materials.
 Previously, steel was considered less thermally efficient due to the conductive properties of the metal, however, advances in modern glazing have allowed steel profiles to include a full thermal break.
-One of the advantages to specifying steel over aluminium is the true traditional look, which can be replicated with aluminium but not exactly matched.
+One of the advantages of specifying steel over aluminium is the truly traditional look, which can be replicated with aluminium but not exactly matched.